-A DECADE AGO, SHARED HOPE DEVELOPED THE NATION'S FIRST LEGAL FRAMEWORK that challenged states to enact laws that comprehensively address the crime of child sex trafficking.
+OVER A DECADE AGO, SHARED HOPE DEVELOPED THE NATION'S FIRST LEGAL FRAMEwork that challenged states to enact laws that comprehensively address the crime of child sex trafficking.
 When we launched the Protected Innocence Challenge-and issued the inaugural State Report Cards-the majority of states received an "F" grade, reflecting the reality that many states' laws failed to even recognize the crime of child sex trafficking.
-Over the past 10 years, we have been working to lay the foundation for transformational policy, practice, and cultural change by supporting state legislators and stakeholders to identify gaps in the fabric of laws needed to address these heinous crimes.
-Ten years later, no state received an "F" grade, and a majority of the country received an "A" or "B."
+Since then, we have been working to lay the foundation for transformational policy, practice, and cultural change by supporting state legislators and stakeholders to identify gaps in the fabric of laws needed to address these heinous crimes.
+By 2019, no state received an "F" grade, and a majority of the country received an "A" or "B."